NYC sightseeing helicopter plunges into river, killing 6, including family of Spanish tourists

-NEW YORK (AP) — A New York City sightseeing helicopter broke apart in midair Thursday and crashed upside-down into the Hudson River, killing six people, including a family of Spanish tourists, in the latest aviation disaster in the U.S., officials said.
+NEW YORK (AP) — A New York City sightseeing helicopter broke apart in midair Thursday and crashed upside-down into the Hudson River, killing the pilot and a family of five Spanish tourists in the latest U.S. aviation disaster, officials said.

-Mayor Eric Adams said the flight began at a downtown heliport around 3 p.m. and that the dead — including three children — had been recovered and removed from the water.
-The flight lasted less than 18 minutes, officials said.
+Mayor Eric Adams said the flight began at a downtown heliport around 3 p.m. and the dead — including three children — had been recovered and removed from the water.
+The flight north along the Manhattan skyline and then back south toward the Statue of Liberty lasted less than 18 minutes.

-Witness Bruce Wall said he saw the helicopter “falling apart” in midair, with the tail and propeller coming off.
-The propeller was still spinning without the aircraft as it fell, he said.
+Video of the crash showed parts of the aircraft tumbling through the air into the water near the shoreline of Jersey City, New Jersey.
+A witness there, Bruce Wall, said he saw it “falling apart” in midair, with the tail and propeller coming off.
+The propeller was still spinning without the helicopter as it fell.

-Dani Horbiak was at her home in Jersey City, New Jersey, when she heard what sounded like “several gunshots in a row, almost, in the air.”
+Dani Horbiak was at her Jersey City home when she heard what sounded like “several gunshots in a row, almost, in the air.”
 She looked out her window and saw the chopper "splash in several pieces into the river.”

 The helicopter was spinning uncontrollably with “a bunch of smoke coming out” before it slammed into the water, said Lesly Camacho, a hostess at a restaurant along the river in Hoboken, New Jersey.

-Video of the crash showed parts of the chopper tumbling through the air into the water.
-The overturned aircraft was submerged, with rescue boats circling it, near the end of a long maintenance pier for a ventilation tower serving the Holland Tunnel on the New Jersey side of the river.
+Rescue boats circled the submerged aircraft within minutes of impact near the end of a long maintenance pier for a ventilation tower serving the Holland Tunnel.
+Recovery crews hoisted the mangled helicopter out of the water just after 8 p.m. using a floating crane.

 The National Transportation Safety Board said it would investigate.